jaythad13/Mathematikezettelkasten/Algebraic geometry --- rising-sea/notes/Yoneda's lemma.md

 A covariant/contravariant functor $F : \mathscr{C} \to \mathsf{Set}$ is **representable** if there is a natural isomorphism $F \cong h^{A}$ or $F \cong h_{A}$ respectively.

 Yoneda's lemma says that the data of a category is equivalent to the data of the corresponding category of representable functors.
 The fanciest form of this philosophical statement ("tell me who your friends are, and I'll tell you who you are") is the following.
+The proof is adding words to the proof above.

 ##### _lemma:_ Yoneda's fanciest lemma